 Arif Haq, Head of Creative Capabilities, Contagious Insider

 Claire Bridges is founder of the UK's leading creative training consultancy, Now Go Create, whose philosophy is 'that everyone can be creative'.
-At 32, Claire was one of the youngest Managing Directors ever working for a global PR agency, part of the world's biggest advertising and media company WPP.
-Bridges is one of only 55 people in the world to hold MSc in Innovation, Creativity and Leadership from City University London, on which In Your Creative Element is based.
-She also has 20 years of front-line experience working in the creative industries with clients including Starbucks, Unilever, Kellogg's, Danone, Sky Media, Save The Children and ASOS on thousands of creative projects and training over 10,000 people.
+At 32, Claire was one of the youngest ever Managing Directors for a global PR agency, part of the world's biggest advertising and media company WPP.
+Bridges is one of only 55 people globally to hold an MSc in Innovation, Creativity and Leadership.
+She has 20 years of front-line experience working in the creative industries, training over 10,000 people, with clients including Starbucks, Unilever, Kellogg's, Danone, Sky Media, Save The Children and ASOS.

 You will need to sign up or login as a registered academic to request inspection copies.